At a Glance

 ✨Ask Insightful Questions

-At the end of the interview, have a few thoughtful questions ready to ask the interviewer.
-This shows your genuine interest in the role and helps you understand the organisation's culture and expectations better.
+At the end of the interview, have a few thoughtful questions ready to ask.
+This could be about the team dynamics, training opportunities, or the charity's future goals.
+It shows your genuine interest in the position and the organisation.